joshnuss/svelte-markdoc/README.md

 pnpm install -D svelte-markdoc
 ```

-Create a `markdoc.config.js` in the root folder to keep all your markdoc config:
+Create a `markdoc.config.js` in the root folder to hold your markdoc config:

 ```javascript
 export default {